 Presently, several real estate and finance companies, such as Cabral Garcia Empreendimentos are the leading mortgage providers in Brazil.
 Cabral Garcia Empreendimentos is currently into innovative real estate financing, developing high-value home complexes, and providing mortgages to both corporate entities and individuals.

 As one of the leading real estate developers and A-rated contractor in Brazil, that just launched a major website, Cabral Garcia Empreendimentos has several investments to its name including the picturesque High Caxias Residential Club, Townhouses Hotel Lapa, and the high rise Village Park Itanhangá.
 Founded in 2005, Cabral Garcia Empreendimentos is a leading builder and manager of its own assets in several Brazilian cities including Rio de Janeiro.
 One of the company’s high quality projects, the Townhouses Hotel Lapa, brought incredible returns after the property was sold in just four hours on its release.
-The contractor received the ADEMI Master Award 2013 in the Innovation category.

 Foreign Interest in Brazilian Real Estate

 Brazilian law allows foreign citizens to acquire urban property.
 Thebrazilbusiness.com reports that hundreds of thousands of foreigners have bought property in Brazil over the last ten years.
 The majority of foreign real estate buyers are concentrated in the South-East and the North- East of Brazil.
 The two regions provide beautiful landscapes and real estate prices much lower than what is offered in Europe and North America.
 The foreigners that have bought real estate in the South-East of Brazil have seen a massive increase of their investments in the last ten years.